Capital Fortune is a national and

-There are around 15 lenders that will consider lending to landlords on an HMO.
+There are a number of lenders that will consider lending to landlords on an HMO.
 Mortgage rates tend to be priced more highly than on ordinary buy-to-let mortgages.
 The larger your deposit, the lower the mortgage rate is likely to be.
 Some lenders will lend up to 80 per cent loan-to-value, meaning you’ll need to put in a 20 per cent deposit or equity to secure the deal.

 Landlord experience is also relevant for some lenders, who can be more comfortable lending to those who have already got some experience being a landlord.
 If you are a first-time landlord, there are still options, but you may find the price goes up as there are fewer lenders prepared to take you on as their customer.